8 User Segments To Focus on in SaaS To Drive Product Growth

 Users with low NPS score

 Users with low NPS scores (Net Promoter Score) are also at high risk of canceling their subscriptions.
-You should understand the reasons behind their low rating and fix the issues not to lose them.
+You should understand the reasons behind their low rating and fix the issues before you lose them.

 You can also calculate the overall NPS score to understand what percentage of customers feel happy with product usage.

-5 ways to create better in-app experiences for SaaS user segments
+5 ways to create better in-app experiences using SaaS user segments

-As discussed above, we highlighted which customer segments you should create for your SaaS and why.
+As discussed above, we highlighted some of the basic user segments you should create for your SaaS and why.

-Now let’s move on to the juiciest part and learn how to actually segment SaaS customers.
+Now let’s move on to the juiciest part and learn how to actually use those segments to reach different SaaS customers.

 Ready, steady, go!